munificent/game-programming-patterns/book/flyweight.markdown

 </aside>

 We can show that explicitly be tweaking our object model.
-We'll split our class in half:

-    class SoldierModel {
-    private:
-      Mesh mesh;
-      Skeleton skeleton;
-      Texture texture;
-    };

-    class Soldier {
-    private:
-      Model* model;
-      Pose pose;
-      Vector position;
-      double height;
-      Color skinTone;
-    };

-The `SoldierModel` class contains the data that all soldiers have <span name="type">in common</span>.
+We'll split our class in half.
+First, we take the data that all soldiers have <span name="type">in common</span> and move that into a separate class:

+^code soldier-model

 The game only needs a single one of these, since there's no reason to have the same mesh in memory a thousand times.
-Each *instance* of a soldier in the world has a *reference* to that since shared model.
+Then, each *instance* of a soldier in the world has a *reference* to that since shared model.
 It then adds the state that is instance-specific: its `pose`, `position`, and other parameters.

+^code split-soldier

 <aside name="type">